 Disadvantages of Corporate Housing

-It’s important to note the drawbacks to a corporate housing model.
+It’s important to note the drawbacks of a corporate housing model.
 The two most obvious disadvantages are:

 The location and positioning of your property will determine whether your building is suitable for use as a corporate rental.
 If your investment property is located in a large, urban center with walking or transit options, you may want to consider offering up your property to short-term corporate tenants.